White's Ferry (red X) offered the only crossing of the Potomac River between American Legion Bridge (I-495) and Point of Rocks (Route 15)

 Source: Flickr, Jubal A. Early ferry (by Thomas Cizauskas)

-A property dispute led to White's Ferry closing at the end of 2020.
+A property dispute led to White's Ferry closing on December 28, 2020.
 On the Loudoun County side of the river, the ferry landing was on private property.
 Elijah White had renamed Conrad's Ferry after the Civil War, and Loudoun County acquired land in 1871 for a ferry landing.
 However, there was no documentation of the location of that public property.
 The Brown family acquired White's Ferry in 1946 and purchased land on the Maryland side, but the landing site in Virginia was located on the property of Rockland Farm.
 It licensed use of the landing starting in 1952.

 The owners of Rockland Farm claimed there was no public right-of-way and that the entire landing was on their private land.
 In 2020, Rockland Farm won a long-delayed lawsuit; the Loudoun Circuit Court judge ruled the ferry operator had no right to use the landing and had to pay $102,175 to remove the retaining wall.